European Integration, Civil Society and Social Movements

 intermediate - advanced / 3rd - 4th year

-Students will have to be online during the regular class hours.
+This course will be held online in the winter term 2021/22.
+Students must be online during the dates and times provided in the course catalogue.
 Please check the course hours through the link provided under the headline "Time Schedule and Course Venue" (below).

 5 (if course has been attended regularly and exam has been passed)